-The Population and Ecosystem Modeling Lab at WHOI is fundamentally interested in understanding the factors determining biological productivity in the ocean.
-We pursue complimentary and integrative research themes related to primary production, plankton ecology, biogeochemistry, food webs, ecosystem science, and fisheries.
-Mathematical and statistical modeling represents the core of our work, utilizing tools from theoretical ecology, ocean modeling, spatial-temporal statistics, hierarchical modeling, and extreme value theory, among others.
-We do a combination of basic and applied modeling, seeking to understand how systems work while contributing to science-based decision making, particularly in the context of climate variability and oceanographic change.
+The Ocean Systems Ecology Lab at WHOI is fundamentally interested in understanding the dynamics governing biological productivity in the ocean.
+We pursue complimentary and integrative research themes related to primary production, biogeochemistry, plankton ecology, food webs, ecosystem science, and fisheries.
+Our systems approach is primarily focused on mathematical and statistical modeling, utilizing tools from theoretical ecology, ocean modeling, Bayesian analysis, dynamical systems, spatial-temporal statistics, hierarchical modeling, and extreme value theory, among others.
+We do a combination of basic and applied work, often combining process-based understanding with complex ecological and environmental datasets.

-Marine plankton ("plankton" = drifting) span roughly five orders of magnitude in body size, contain multiple trophic levels that turn over on daily timescales, and are dispersed by complex fluid flows.
-This highly dynamic system forms the base of the marine food web, drives the global carbon cycle, and interacts with anthropogenic climate change.
+Marine plankton ("plankton" = drifting) span roughly five orders of magnitude in size (diameter), contain multiple trophic levels, turn over on daily timescales, and are dispersed by complex fluid dynamical processes.
+This complex system forms the base of the marine food web, drives the global carbon cycle, and impacts earth's climate.
 We work on several aspects of plankton ecology, including primary production modeling, eco-physiological modeling of phytoplankton, and trophic food web analysis.

 Marine fisheries represent one of the most far-reaching uses of our natural resources, yet stocks have been impacted in recent decades by overfishing, habitat destruction, and the accelerating pace of climate change.
 Our work in this area includes regional and global analysis of recruitment and growth variability, probabilistic modeling of recovery trajectories for depleted stocks, development of statistical stock assessment and decision-theoretic methods, and climate impact modeling using coupled climate models.